2023 Tax Year Guidance

 - Vanguard Intermediate – Term Tax-Exempt Fund Admiral Shares (VWIUX)

 - Vanguard Short-Term Tax-Exempt Fund Admiral Shares (VWSUX)

 - American Century Intermediate – Term Tax-Free Bond Fund I (AXBIX)

 - Nuveen Short Duration High Yield Municipal Bond Fund I (NVHIX)

 (Please note that the bond fund is listed as NSDHY on the Nuveen website)

 - DFA Short-Term Municipal Bond Fund I (DFSMX) (coming soon)

-If you own an alternative investment, you may receive a Schedule K-1 that reports your share of an entity’s taxable income, deductions, credits, etc. Given the nature of these investments, Schedule K-1s are generally issued later in the year and may necessitate a later time for filing your income tax returns.
+If you own an alternative investment, you may receive a Schedule K-1 that reports your share of an entity’s taxable income, deductions, credits, etc. Given the nature of these investments, Schedule K-1s are generally issued later in the year and may necessitate you filing an extension.

 Please do not hesitate to reach out to your wealth manager if you have any questions.